 Lawyer of ex-Nissan chief appears before Lebanon prosecutors

-The lawyer for the fugitive ex-Nissan chief has appeared before Lebanese prosecutors over a non-binding Interpol-issued request to locate and provisionally arrest his client
+The lawyer for the fugitive ex-Nissan chief, Carlos Ghosn, has appeared before Lebanese prosecutors over a non-binding Interpol-issued request to locate and provisionally arrest his client

-BEIRUT -- The lawyer for the fugitive ex-Nissan chief Carlos Ghosn appeared before Lebanese prosecutors on Thursday over a non-binding Interpol-issued request to locate and provisionally arrest his client after his brazen escape from Japan.
+BEIRUT -- The lawyer for the fugitive ex-Nissan chief, Carlos Ghosn, appeared before Lebanese prosecutors on Thursday over a non-binding Interpol-issued request to locate and provisionally arrest his client.

 It was not immediately clear if Ghosn himself was at the hearing, though local media reported that he was and that he had entered through a side door, reserved for judges and lawyers, to avoid reporters.